BrightSpots/rctab-docs/docs/tdp/user_guide.md

 Any interaction with RCTab, including producing configuration files, running tabulations, hashing results files, and transmission of files from RCTab on USB drives should follow transmission procedures required in the jurisdiction, including the use of a team with no less than two trained personnel.
 This document describes all interfaces and options in the RCTab software.

-> Note: this guide assumes that the user is using Windows.
+> Note: examples in this guide assumes that the user is using Windows.

 ## Launching RCTab